-How Zoning Systems Work
+How Multi Zone HVAC Systems Work

-Zoning systems work using separate thermostats in every part of your home where custom control is needed.
+A Multi Zone HVAC System works by using separate thermostats in every part of your home where custom control is needed.
 You can have as few as 2 zones (say, upstairs and downstairs) or up to 6 or 7.

 You also need a ductwork system that is compatible with multiple zones.
 These systems are appropriately designed with the right size, length, and configuration of ducts.
 They also have custom damper control, so that when your furnace switches on, the warm or cool air goes where it’s needed.

 You don’t need multiple furnaces and air conditioners to power your system, but you do need one that’s zoning compatible.
 Also, not all thermostats work with multi zone hvac systems, and they all have different numbers of zones they control.

 The ideal time is when you’re building a new house or if you’re doing major renovations.
 Your ductwork will need to be retrofitted or replaced, depending on its existing indoor air quality.

 Will Zoning HVAC Systems Really Save on Energy?